opatut/node-functional-acl/README.md

 A function that returns one of `true` (allow), `false` (deny) or `null` (proceed with next rule) for a context.
-These rules can be easily built from predicates using the `allow(...predicates)` and `deny(...predicates)` functions.
-They require all predicates to match on the context for the rule to match, and then return the appropriate boolean value, or `null` if any of the predicates does not match.
+These rules can be easily built from predicates using the `allow(predicate)` and `deny(predicate)` functions.
+If the predicate matches on the context, they return the appropriate boolean value, and `null` otherwise.

 Multiple rules can be combined using the `combineRules(...rules)` function.
 These are then tested in order, the first rule that matches decides the result